 Running your own Learning Activity in the parks

 Many schools and community groups such as Guides can use the parks for their own activities, without one of our team members there to lead them.
-This is often free of charge but you must gain permission from The Parks Trust team to ensure that the activity meets with our health and safety requirements and does not clash with other activities that may already be taking place in the park.
+It is almost always free of charge for these groups to use the parks, but you must gain permission from The Parks Trust team to ensure that the activity meets with our health and safety requirements and does not clash with other activities that may already be taking place in the park.

 In order for you to run your own activity in our parks, we ask that you follow the guidance for licensed activities and contact email@example.com.
 As part of this process we will require a Risk Assessment, booking form and public liability insurance for your visit.